 Regular rehearsals are held every Monday from 7-9 PM in Room 163 of the University of Oregon music building.
 We do not require auditions, but we only accept new members during the first two rehearsals of every term.
 If you are interested in joining the Women’s Choral Society, please explore this website for more information.
 Fall term 2015 starts September 14th; find out more on our recruitment page.

-Our Spring Concert Friday, May 29th, was awesome!
+Our Winter Concert Friday, January 9th, was awesome!

 Check out our CONCERTS page to access the YouTubes.

 A Brief History

 Organized in 1934, the Women’s Choral Society (WCS) was chartered by the University of Oregon’s Mu Phi Epsilon alumnae.
 It was Eugene’s first all-women’s choir.
 For the past eighty years, WCS has performed for many pageants, conventions, and community events including several concerts with the Eugene Gleemen, the Eugene Symphony, and during the opening celebrations of the Hult Center.

 Early in our history the family of our charter president and first accompanist established an endowment in her memory for scholarships to U of O music students.
 Through the generosity and support of community patrons, it has grown and expanded to become the Maude and H.B.
 Densmore Scholarship Fund.

 We are always proud to present our award winners at one of our concerts each year.
 Many of our recipients have gone on to performing arts competitions, and most recently, to the Miss America Pageant.
 It is our pleasure, with the assistance of those who continue to support our programs, to be a part of these students’ education and successes.

 Since its beginning, WCS has continued to make three important contributions to the musical life of the local community:

 - financial aid to music students at the University of Oregon

 - concert music of variety and quality